You’ve been there countless times:

 - Decide on what sensory experience you want to call up.
 It doesn’t have to anything special, just something you like, are curious about or need to know better.

 - Pick a sense you want to explore in memory.
 You will probably find you have a favored sense; I like sound memories first, followed by taste memories.

 - Switch gears mentally and go into your memory.
 You know how to do this.

 - Pull up a memory where the target sense is very active or can be very active.
-We may have a general memory where we know we had a sense at work so we may need to zoom in on that sense in that scene to get the vividness want.
+We may have a general memory where we know we had a sense at work, so we may need to zoom in on that sense in that scene to get the vividness we want.